You've got questions. I've got answers.

 • Speech therapy is a collaborative and supportive process that brings together evaluation, personalized intervention, and guidance for caregivers.
 Led by speech-language pathologists (SLPs), who are specially trained to help individuals of all ages across a wide range of communication and developmental needs.
 At its heart, speech therapy is about building connection, confidence, and meaningful progress—together.

-• Choosing the right fit is such an important part of the therapeutic process.
 It’s essential to work with a speech-language pathologist who prioritizes building genuine connections, trust, and collaboration.
 Every step of therapy should be grounded in evidence-based practices, culturally responsive care, and tailored to functionally fit your family's unique needs and daily life.

 I invite you to book a free consultation—it's a great opportunity to ask questions, learn more about my approach, and see if I might be the right support for your child.